 Summary –

-Graphx Pregel API is very powerful and can be used in solving problems which are iterative in nature or any graph computation.
+Graphx Pregel API is very powerful and can be used in solving problems that are iterative in nature or any graph computation